Teach Me

 How can dysgeusia be treated?

-Treating loss of taste means treating the underlying condition that’s causing it.
+Treating loss of taste and smell means treating the underlying condition that’s causing it.
 That could mean getting your dry mouth or infection under control or changing your medication.
 Vitamins and zinc may also help in a small number of people, Dr. Stewart said.

 Dysgeusia may be a sign of an underlying, potentially serious medical problem, so if it doesn’t clear up on its own in four to six weeks, you should get it checked by your doctor.